Mitrofan Dovnar-Zapolsky

 He was the author of more than 150 works on the history of Kievan Rus', Muscovy, 19th-century Russia, Lithuania and Belarus, on the social-political movement, peasants' question and the ethnography of Belarus.
 Notably, the majority of his works were of a scientific-analytical nature.
-He extensively sourced his works on the materials from more than 20 archives in Moscow, Saint Petersburg, Kiev, Vilna, Warsaw, Cracow, Lviv, Kostroma, Yaroslavl', Novgorod, Nyasvizh etc. Many of his works remain unpublished.
+He extensively sourced his works on the materials from more than 20 archives in Moscow, Saint Petersburg, Kyiv, Vilna, Warsaw, Kraków, Lviv, Kostroma, Yaroslavl, Novgorod, Nyasvizh etc. Many of his works remain unpublished.
 He was awarded the Order of Saint Vladimir 4th grade (April 1916) for his scientific work.

 Biography

-An alumnus of the historical-philological faculty of Kiev University (1893), he wrote a magister dissertation on history in Fall 1901 and a doctoral dissertation on history in 1906.
-He became professor at Moscow University (1899) and professor of Russian history at Kiev University in 1902.
-He was the organiser and director of the Higher Commercial Courses (Kiev, 1906), one of the organizers and the first head of the South-Western Branch of the Russian Exports Chamber (1912), and head of several popular-scientific circles and societies in Kiev.
+An alumnus of the historical-philological faculty of Kyiv University (1893), he wrote a magister dissertation on history in Fall 1901 and a doctoral dissertation on history in 1906.
+He became professor at Moscow University (1899) and professor of Russian history at Kyiv University in 1902.
+He was the organiser and director of the Higher Commercial Courses (Kyiv, 1906), one of the organizers and the first head of the South-Western Branch of the Russian Exports Chamber (1912), and head of several popular-scientific circles and societies in Kyiv.

-After a conflict with students of Kiev Commercial Institute (1917) and the "Case of Stashevskiy" (1917), Dovnar-Zapol'skiy resigned from almost all professorial work.
+After a conflict with students of Kyiv Commercial Institute (1917) and the "Case of Stashevskiy" (1917), Dovnar-Zapol'skiy resigned from almost all professorial work.
 He then became professor at the Kharkiv Institute of People's Economy in December 1919 and at Kharkiv University in 1920, remaining there until 1921.
 He was also pro-rector of Azerbaijan University and professor of the Baku Polytechnical Institute from 1922 to 1925.
 Following that he was professor of Belarusian history at the Belarusian State University from October 1925 to Fall 1926, creating the Archeographical Commission of Inbelkult together with Dovgyallo in 1925.
 After the forced move to Moscow in the fall of 1926, he frequently had to seek occupation outside the field of science.
 He was professor at Timiryazev Academy in the 1930s.
 In the 1920s and 1930s, he occupied several management positions in the system of management of the economy in Soviet Ukraine, Azerbaijan, Belarus and Russia.